Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outgoing wave condition

 With this definition, $\Pi^\pm_{>0}$ are the projections onto right-going Bloch-waves.
 The projections $\Pi^\pm_{<0},\Pi^\pm_{\geq 0}$, $\Pi^\pm_{\leq 0}$, and $\Pi^\pm_{=0}$ are defined accordingly.

 For $k_2\in Q_{K}$ and $l\in\N_0$, the ``vertical'' projection $\Pi^{\ver,\pm}_{k_2}$ and the ``eigenvalue'' projection $\Pi^{\ev,\pm}_{l}$ are defined by

 \end{definition}

 Note that the projections $\Pi^{\ver,\pm}_{k_2}$ of the discrete Bloch expansion indeed coincide with the projection $\Pi^\ver_{k_2}$ of the corresponding vertical pre-Bloch expansion of Definition \ref{def:verticalprojectionpreBloch}.
 The vertical projection is independent of $K$ in the sense that a periodically extended $u$ with a larger value of $K$ has the same projection, compare Remark \ref {rem:Blochdifferentperiod}.
-Indeed, we will later use the projection with $K = R$.